OnDeck Review 2021: Good for Established Businesses, Better for Repeat Customers

 To really get the best rates from OnDeck, you’ll need to come back again and again.
 Because just like a fancy cheese, OnDeck gets better with age—except OnDeck offers things like lower rates and reduced fees instead of delicious flavor.

 But really, it pays to be a repeat borrower with OnDeck.
-After you pay off your OnDeck loan, you can apply for another one.
 When you do, there’s a good chance OnDeck will offer you a lower interest rate than you had on your previous loan; likewise, it might reduce the amount of your loan origination fee.
+(Assuming, of course, that personal and business credit profiles haven’t dropped in the meantime.)

-The more you borrow and repay, the more likely you are to get better rates.
+Put simply, repeat borrowing with OnDeck gives you some good perks.
 So if you think you’ll need several small-business loans over the next few years, go ahead and start cultivating that good relationship with OnDeck.

 But before you can become a repeat borrower, you need to become a first-time borrower.
 So what does OnDeck look for in a small business?